arnesanches/powerbi-advanced-dashboard/README.md

 These features provide a highly interactive user experience, making financial analysis more practical and engaging.

-## How It Works
+## How It Works and Tools Used

-The input data is loaded from an Excel file, which contains information about financial transactions, such as transaction type (revenue or payment) and payment method.
-This data is then used to calculate the following indicators:
+The input data, derived from an Excel spreadsheet, contains financial information such as transaction type (revenue or payment) and payment method.
+From this data, key indicators were calculated, including total revenue, total costs, profit, profit margin, cash flow, and the percentage of transactions via Pix.

-- **Total revenue**: The sum of all revenue transactions.
-- **Total costs**: The sum of all payment transactions (negative values).
-- **Taxes**: Calculated as 15% of total revenue.
-- **Total profit**: Total revenue - Total costs - Taxes.
-- **Profit margin**: Calculated as the ratio of profit to total revenue.
-- **Cash flow**: The difference between total revenue and total payments.
-- **Percentage of transactions via Pix**: The percentage of transactions made via Pix.
-- **Target deviation**: Comparison between the profit margin of different cities and the target of 30%.

-## How Power BI Was Used
+### Use of Power BI

-**Power BI** was the main tool used to:
+**Power BI** was used to create the interactive dashboard, presenting results in a clear and visual manner.
+The tool enables:

-1. **Load financial data** from an Excel file.
-2. **Create interactive visualizations** to represent the calculations and metrics clearly and visually.
-3. **Set up logos** for the banks, ensuring a professional design for the dashboard.

-## How Python Was Used

-Although Power BI was the main tool for generating the calculations and the dashboard, Python code was used to calculate the variables and ensure the consistency of the values presented.
-The Python code performs the following calculations:

-- **Total revenue**
-- **Total costs**
-- **Taxes (15% of revenue)**
-- **Total profit**
-- **Profit margin**
-- **Cash flow**
-- **Percentage of transactions via Pix**
-- **Target deviation**

-The Python code is present in this repository as an extra confirmation of the values calculated in Power BI, providing "proof" that the results are consistent and accurate.
+- Loading financial data directly integrated into the Power BI (.pbix) file.
+- Presenting metrics and insights dynamically and interactively.
+- Customizing the design, including bank logos, for a professional visual experience.

+### Use of Python

+**Python** was employed as an additional step to validate the financial calculations, ensuring consistency and accuracy.
+The calculations include indicators such as revenue, costs, taxes, profit, and profit margin.

 ## Repository Structure